dmmuralitharan/react-template/COMMIT_GUIDELINES.md

     - `build_zips/`
 - If any of these are missing, add them before proceeding.

+- Ensure there are no console logs (`console.log`) in production code.

 ### 2. Format Code [ Important ]

 - Run the following command to format the code before committing: